• CRA

 Fines Up to €15M or 2.5% turnover Up to €10M or 2% turnover

-The overlap: if you're a software manufacturer that's also an "Important Entity" under NIS2, you're doing double duty — but the CRA's technical documentation, risk assessment, and vulnerability handling align closely with NIS2's Article 21 measures.
+If you're a software manufacturer that's also an "Important Entity" under NIS2, you're doing double duty.
+But the CRA's technical documentation, risk assessment, and vulnerability handling align closely with NIS2's Article 21 measures.
 One well-structured security program serves both.
-For the organizational side, see our NIS2 guide for SMEs.
+See our NIS2 guide for SMEs for the organizational side.

 Frequently asked questions